Jennifer 8. Lee

 Lee is a vice-chair of the Unicode Emoji Subcommittee, which is responsible for making recommendations relating to emoji to the Unicode Technical Committee.
 Inspired by the universality of the dumpling across cultures and cuisines (e.g., jiaozi in China, ravioli in Italy, pierogi in Poland, empanadas in various Latin American countries), she helped to make the dumpling emoji a candidate.
-She also co-authored the proposal for a hijab emoji.
+She also co-authored the proposals for a hijab emoji, an onion emoji, and a phoenix emoji.

 Early life and education

 Lee was born on March 15, 1976, in New York City, to immigrants from Kinmen, a group of islands off the coast of China's Fujian province governed by Taiwan.
 Lee was not given a middle name at birth so she chose "8." when she was a teenager.
 In Chinese culture, the number eight symbolizes prosperity and good luck.

-She graduated from Hunter College High School in Manhattan in 1994.
-Lee graduated from Harvard College in Cambridge, Massachusetts in 1999 with a degree in applied mathematics and economics.
+Lee graduated from Hunter College High School in Manhattan in 1994.
+She then graduated from Harvard University in 1999 with a degree in applied mathematics and economics.